 Leaving Leh and Ladakh

 Leaving Leh, you have the same options that I outlined above, just in reverse.
-You can go down to Manali by shared jeep or local bus or head in the other direction to Srinagar by shared jeep or local bus.
+You can go down to Manali by shared taxi or local bus or head in the other direction to Srinagar by shared taxi or local bus.

 The main bus stand in Leh is 1.5km from the main bazaar area and is where you’ll find the latest bus schedule and office to pre-book tickets.
-You can also find some shared taxis and jeeps here, although some also congregate around the Old Bus Station which is further up the road, closer to the main bazaar.
+You can also find some shared taxis and jeeps here, although some also congregate around what is referred to as Bomb Guard (locals know of it).

 You can head back to Kargil and then towards the remote Zanskar Valley.
 It’s one of the last places of real adventure in Ladakh and is a place that sees very few tourists.
 Read about how to explore Zanskar Valley.